 If you're not familiar with Google Assistant, you can ask, "What can you do?" and you'll get a full list of commands.
 Some of the popular options include making phone calls, sending text messages, getting directions, setting timers and reminders, tracking workouts, and so on.

 10. Set up Google Pay

-If you have an Android smartwatch that is equipped with an NFC chip for contactless payments, you'll be able to use Google Pay.
-The days of searching for that one credit card in your wallet or scavenging your pockets for cash are over.
+If you have a smartwatch that supports Google Pay, you'll be able to make payments directly from your watch.
+This means you no longer have to waste time searching for that one credit card that's buried deep in your wallet or scavenging your pockets for cash.
 First, you'll need to add your cards to the corresponding app on your watch.

 Launch the Google Pay app on your smartphone, and select get started.
 You'll then follow the on-screen instructions for adding a card.
 If your phone already has a card, you'll also need to add it to your watch.
 Once this process is complete, you'll be able to use that card when accessing Google Pay from your watch.
 Whenever you're at an establishment that accepts Google Pay, simply launch the app on your watch and hold it over the payment terminal.
 If prompted to choose between credit and debit, select the option for credit.
 That's all there is to it!

 What's your favorite Wear OS smartwatch?